addiesh/metra/README.md

 # The Metra Game Engine

 Metra is a framework/game engine for making 2D games for the web using Rust.
-Note that Metra is currently under active development and is not yet fit for use in production applications..
+Note that Metra is currently under active development and is not yet fit for use in production applications.

 # Features